fuelen/ecto_dev_logger/README.md

 An alternative logger for Ecto queries.

-It inlines bindings into the query, so it is easy to copy-paste logged SQL and run it in any IDE for debugging without manual transformation of common elixir terms to string representation (binary UUID, DateTime, Decimal, json, etc).
+It inlines bindings into the query, so it is easy to copy-paste logged SQL and run it in any IDE for debugging without manual transformation of common Elixir terms to string representations (binary UUID, DateTime, Decimal, JSON, etc.).
-Also, it highlights db time to make slow queries noticeable.
-Source table and inlined bindings are highlighted as well.
+It also highlights DB time to make slow queries noticeable.
+The source table and inlined bindings are highlighted as well.

 ![before and after](./assets/screenshot.png)